 The Management of Health and Safety at Work Regulations 1999

 These regulations place duties on employers to assess and manage risks to their employees and others arising from work activities.
 How this is carried out should be included in the policy.

 To view the full text of the above legislation online, please follow the links under Legislation.

 Developing a Health and Safety Policy

-Ideally the statement should be written by people within your organisation – they know the organisation best and how it operates.
+Ideally, the statement should be written by people within your organization – they know the organization best and how it operates.
 You can seek assistance and advice externally, but essentially, it should be a policy that is appropriate to the needs of your business.